Accessibility

 Dates in the festival

-If you require a German translation of the tour, please contact us before purchasing your ticket so that we can check for availability accordingly.
+If you require an English version of the tour, please contact us before purchasing tickets so that we can check availability.

 Hearing